rahul1593/Behavioral-Cloning-Project/writeup_report.md

 __1. An appropriate model architecture has been employed__

-My model is the modified version of Nvidia's model.
+My model is the modified version of Nvidia's model architecture.
 It consists of 5 convolutions of filter sizes 7x7, 5x5 and 3x3 having depths between 24 and 64 (model.py lines 83-115).

 The model includes RELU layers to introduce nonlinearity (model.py line 90), and the data is normalized in the model using a Keras lambda layer (model.py line 87).